Sabdham

-Sabdham is a 2025 Indian Tamil language horror thriller film written and directed by Arivazhagan Venkatachalam.
+Sabdham is a 2025 Indian Tamil language horror thriller film written and directed by Arivazhagan.
 The film is jointly produced by Siva and S. Banupriya Siva under 7G Films and AAlpha Frames and stars Aadhi and Lakshmi Menon.

 The film was announced in December 2022, along with the title of the film.
 Principal photography commenced the same month in Munnar along with a schedule in Chennai and later in Mumbai and wrapped by late-September 2023.
 The film has music composed by S. Thaman, cinematography handled by Arun Bathmanaban and editing by V. J. Sabu Joseph.

-Sabdham premiered in theaters on February 28, 2025, garnering positive reviews from critics.
-The film was lauded for its narration, storytelling, technical brilliance, sound design, and unique approach, which offered a distinct and creative narrative.
-The acting performances of the cast, including Aadhi, Lakshmi Menon, Simran and Laila, were also widely praised.
-Additionally, Thaman's score received significant acclaim, making it a hit at the box office.
+Sabdham premiered in theaters on February 28, 2025, to mixed reviews from critics with praise for its technical brilliance, sound design, and Thaman's score, but criticism for its screenplay and execution.
+It performed moderately at the box office.

 Plot

-The film revolves around paranormal investigator Rooban from Mumbai and his investigation of the several deaths at a medical college in Munnar.
-He meets a lecturer Dr. Avantika, played by Lakshmi, who is skeptical of his profession and is writing a thesis disproving supernatural accounts from psychiatric patients as just disorder-related hallucinations.
-However, it soon becomes clear that she is being affected by paranormal phenomena herself.
-This culminates in one night at the old library when Rooban sees and experiences several spirits attacking Dr. Avantika who he had called to assist him.
-She is hospitalized with several injuries, and he continues his investigation to find out why there are several spirits and who they are.